This study examines skeletal morphology of the remains of enslaved Africans and Afro-descendants to:

 This study proposes a theoretical model that describes the positionality of the skeletal remains and burials of Black decedents.
 Drawing from the work of Caribbean philosopher, Frantz Fanon, this study adapts his theories of alienation and spatial compartmentalization to construct a theoretical model that describes the initial and repeated encounters that occur between the living and Black decedents that have direct consequences for their placement.

-In Prep.
+In Revision.
 Shuler K.A., Cunningham A.S.
-(2022).
+(2023).
 African Diasporas: Bioarchaeological Approaches to Intercontinental and Global Legacies of Displacement.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.